predict-idlab/pyRDF2Vec/docs/glossary.rst

    in a given window.

 depth
-   Refers to the number of hops needed to reach sub-trees.
+   Refers to the number of hops in a walk.

 community hops
-   Extraction walk strategy that captures implicit relationships between nodes that are not explicitly modeled in the given Knowledge Graph.
+   A hop to a node that is not a neighbor, but is rather part of the same community, which is determined through community detection.

+community walks
+   An extraction walk strategy that allows for community hops with a certain probability.

 embedding technique
    Technique used in machine learning to represent complex objects (*e.g.,*